ausaccessfed/dev-portal/docs/_how-to-write-a-tutorial/04-add-a-new-tutorial.md

 ##### 3. An images directory specific to your new tutorial
   - located in `assets/images/<title of your tutorial>`.
-  - This directory will store any images you wish to include in your tutorial.
+  - This directory will store any images and diagrams you wish to include in your tutorial.

 ##### 4. An index file
 - This file will redirect to the first page of your tutorial.
 Please do not change this file.

 ##### 5. A new entry at the bottom of the `_config.yml` file.
   - You will need to edit the metadata for your new tutorial in this file.
-  - Add the following details to the YAML config as shown below:
+  - Add the following details to the new entry as shown below:

 ```yaml
   your-tutorial-id: